zzunebye/obsidian-google-liked-video/README.md

 This plugin Fetch all the YouTube videos you have liked, search and sort them with multiple sort options, and add them to your daily note in Obsidian.

+Features are still at its early stages.
+If you have any feedback or suggestions, please feel free to open an issue or contact me at [zzunebye@gmail.com](mailto:zzunebye@gmail.com).

 Features
 - **Fetch liked videos**: Retrieve all the YouTube videos you've liked and add them to your daily notes.